moneylobster/nachi-socket-lib/docs/robot_configuration.md

-## How to configure the robot
+# How to configure the robot

-* Open 37 Usertask Monitor
-	* Turn off any programs that are already running.
+## Sending programs to the robot via FTP
 * Connect to the robot via FTP.
 	* IP: mDNS works, NRA2011.local
 	* port: 21